0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/implement-egp-strat.md

 ## How to avoid incurring losses in L2

-There are basically three measures put in place to avoid incurring losses in the L2 network:
+There are three measures put in place to help avoid incurring gas price-induced losses in the L2 network:

 - Pre-execution of transactions.
 - The breakeven gas price: $\texttt{BreakEvenGasPrice}$.